LG Overheating or Foreign Object Contact

 Possible Causes

-Lint buildup near heater, Foreign object stuck on heater or drum, Restricted vent causing overheating, Failing motor or belt slipping on drum
+Lint buildup near the heater, Foreign object stuck on the heater or drum, Restricted vent causing overheating, Failing motor or a belt slipping on the drum

 How to Fix / Troubleshooting

-Safety first: Immediately stop the dryer, unplug it, and shut off gas if applicable.
-Do not continue using the dryer until the cause is found.
+Safety first: Immediately stop the dryer, unplug it, and shut off the gas supply if applicable.
+Do not continue using the dryer until the cause is identified.

 Steps:

-• Inspect lint buildup: Remove lint filter, rear panel, and front panel as needed.
-Vacuum lint from heater housing, blower, and cabinet.
+• Inspect lint buildup: Remove the lint filter, rear panel, and front panel as needed.
+Vacuum lint from the heater housing, blower, and cabinet.

 • Check for foreign objects: Look for plastic items, pens, or clothing stuck near the heater or drum seals.

-• Inspect belt and motor: Check for melted belt or burning at motor; replace if damaged.
+• Inspect belt and motor: Check for a melted belt or signs of burning at the motor; replace if damaged.

-• Verify venting: Ensure exhaust vent is clear to prevent overheating.
+• Verify venting: Ensure the exhaust vent is clear to prevent overheating.

 Advertisements